harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ```

 - In the example above, `template <typename T>` is a **template parameter declaration**, where `T` is the type template parameter that is a placeholder for any type.
 It is placed above the function where `T` is being used as a type for the parameters.
+	- Template parameters are specified inside angled brackets `<>`.
+	- For each template parameter, the `typename` or `class` keyword is used, followed by the name of the type template parameter (e.g. `T`).

+>[!important] There's no difference between the `typename` and `class` keywords in template parameter declarations.

 ### Creating a templated max function
 - Here we convert a simple function that finds a max value between two numbers into a function template.